equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

-But as soon as you are introducing more fragile parts to your connection with server (e.g. VPN connection for extra WiFi security, reasonable SSH connection terminotion, and other goodies (I'm talking about this more in [Security Section](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md)) you may find it's becoming harder to keep up.
+But as soon as you are introducing more fragile parts to your connection with server (e.g. VPN connection for extra WiFi security, reasonable SSH connection termination, and other goodies (I'm talking about this more in [Security Section](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md)) you may find it's becoming harder to keep up.

-> Last 7 years I've moved 10 times (not kidding).
+> Last 7 years I've moved flat 10 times (not kidding).
 Everywhere I moved was a DSL internet
 > nd not even the good "high speed"  DSL.
 Nope.
 My last DSL was 8Mbit/s.
 > I was living in quite modern cities like Prague, London & now Nitra.
 I just have terrible luck that
 > the flats I like usually have terrible Broadband options :(